sebastianjnuwu/KellyWorld/README.md

 # About

-KellyWorld better known as "Kelly" I'm 2 years old and I'm a simple bot that takes care of the [kettra server](), she is always receiving constant updates currently she is made in the language [javascript]() using the [discord.js]() library to interact with the discord [api]().
+ My name is KellyWorld better known as "Kelly" I'm 2 years old and I'm a simple bot that takes care of the [kettra's world](), she is always receiving constant updates currently she is made in the language [javascript]() using the [discord.js]() library to interact with the discord [api]().

 # Installation